 - 450 g (2 cups) sugar See Note 2

-- 2 tbsp (40 ml) lemon juice – freshly squeezed See Notes 3 and 4
+- 2 tablespoon (40 ml) lemon juice – freshly squeezed See Notes 3 and 4

 To Sterilise the Jars: